How to Use ReplicatorG

 The naming of serial ports varies from platform to platform, so it may not be obvious which one to select at first.
 On most platforms, the phrase "usb" will appear somewhere in the port name; on Windows, you'll probably want to select the highest-numbered COM port.

-Once you've selected a port, ReplicatorG will attempt to connect to the machine.
+Once you've selected a port, click the connect button at the right of the top bar and ReplicatorG will attempt to connect to the machine.
 If it's having trouble, it will time out after about fifteen seconds or so.
 If it's successful, the status bar will turn green, and the window will look like this:

 Printing from an STL file